mvysny/mvysny.github.io/_posts/2023-1-26-2-vaadin-apps-1-nginx.md

 Restart nginx via `sudo systemctl reload nginx.service` and the first Vaadin app now runs at [myserver.fake/app1](http://myserver.fake/app1).

 Note the `proxy_cookie_path` and `proxy_cookie_domain`.
+When you open `http://myserver.fake/app1`
+in your browser, the request goes through nginx first.
+Nginx creates a completely new request and sends it to the Vaadin app.
+Nginx will basically open `http://localhost:30000/`, which means that the path is `/` and the host is `localhost`.
+Vaadin (or, rather, the servlet container, i.e. Jetty) sees that the request came from `localhost` and produces a JSESSIONID cookie targeted to host `localhost` and path `/`.

-Since the request to the Vaadin app comes from the nginx from localhost, Vaadin thinks that the path is `/` and the host is `localhost` and would produce such JSESSIONID cookie.
-The cookie would then be ignored by the browser (since the request went to `myserver.fake/app1`), which would mean that a new session would constantly get created.
+If the `proxy_cookie_path` and `proxy_cookie_domain` rewrite rules would be missing from nginx config file, the cookie would go through nginx unmodified and would be ignored by the browser (since the request went to `myserver.fake/app1` but the cookie says `localhost`).
+The browser would not send the cookie back in the next request, which would cause Jetty to create a new session, and respond with `localhost` cookie, which would then be ignored, and so on and so forth.

 Try removing the `proxy_*` settings temporarily for yourself, to see the outcome.

 We're now ready to prepare the final configuration file: